Wood Sculptures in Fredericia’s Nature

 More wood sculptures on the way

-The four wood sculptures already adorn forests and nature areas across Fredericia – and more are coming.
+The six wood sculptures already adorn forests and nature areas across Fredericia – and more are coming.
 Over time, even more beautiful animals will be installed, so you can continue your hunt and see if you can spot them all.

 Nature art created by a local artist